zdashero/demathinator/README.md

 - **/filterban**: Bans users listed in the filter database.
 This command is restricted to user IDs specified in `config.json`.
 - **/count**: Displays the number of users in the filter database.

+  ### Filter coverage
+  this is a list of every type of user the database filters

+- homophobia
+- transphoba
+- racism
+- witch hunting
+- doxxing
+- pedophilia
+any more ideas of what to cover contact me